Rojgarvacancy/Rojgar-vacancy-/_posts/2026-09-20-rajasthan-safai-karamchari-recruitment.md

   <!--How to Apply Online-->
   <h3 style="background: rgb(21, 101, 192); color: white; font-size: 16px; margin: 0px; padding: 8px 12px;">How to Apply for Rajasthan Safai Karamchari Recruitment 2026</h3>
   <div style="background: #ffffff; border: 1px solid rgb(144, 202, 249); margin-bottom: 15px; padding: 10px 15px; font-size: 14px;">
-    • Visit the official Rajasthan Single Sign On (SSO) portal or the departmental update link below.<br>
+    • Visit the official Rajasthan Single Sign On (SSO) portal or the departmental link below.<br>
     • Complete your <strong>One Time Registration (OTR)</strong> profile if not already done.<br>
     • Select the <strong>Recruitment Portal</strong> section and find the Safai Karamchari application form.<br>
     • Enter all personal details, residential proof, and experience certificate details accurately.<br>
     • Upload required documents (photograph, signature, and experience certificate).<br>
-    • Pay the examination fee online and keep a printout of the submitted form for future reference.
+    • Pay the examination fee online on or before 28 September 2026 and keep a printout of the submitted form for future reference.
   </div>

   <!--Important Links-->